 With generous access to devices, 60 portable laptops, 20 ipads, as well as 15 VR headsets we ensure each child will be able to access the Internet and use the World Wide Web in a safe and respectful way.
 They will understand the necessary precautions to take, to stay safe and know where to seek help.
 No child will feel threatened or unsafe whilst online at school or at home.
 Children will also utilise the Web efficiently to enhance their learning of all subjects.
 We highly value the positive impact technology can have in providing a high-quality education (Article 28).

 As a school we believe that every single child can achieve academic success in computing and gain more computing skills regardless of their starting point.

-*understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation
+*understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms, and data representation

-o are responsible, competent, confident and creative users of information and communication technology.
+*Children will be responsible, competent, confident, and creative users of information and communication technology.